 It also smells somewhat piney with a hint of lemon on the way out of your lungs, which is not something you can say for every strain.

 OG Kush is renowned for its strong cerebral effects.
-It makes the user extremely relaxed and relieves users of stress and depression.
+It will make you extremely relaxed and stress free.

 Effects of OG Kush are long-lasting as this very potent hybrid is known for the longevity of its high.
 In high doses it causes serious dryness in the mouth and eyes, but you can counter that with some easy dry mouth remedies.

-Seeing how it comes at an average of 18% of THC, OG Kush is somewhat less potent than many of the strains that come from its lineage, however it’s still considered a potent strain.
+Seeing how it comes with an average of 18% of THC, OG Kush is somewhat less potent than many of the strains that come from its lineage, however it’s still considered a potent strain.